Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 A dressing will be applied to keep the wound clean and free of infection.
 This dressing can usually be removed or changed after two to three days, allowing for more unrestricted movement of the finger.
 We will provide you with detailed aftercare instructions, including how to clean and dress the wound.

-You should be able to return to daily activities like writing, using a computer and driving within a few days.
+In most cases, you should be able to return to daily activities like writing, using a computer and driving within a few days.
 You should avoid sports and heavier activities for two or three weeks, or once your wound has healed and you can grip again.

 Contact Dr Turner’s office today to discuss how we can help relieve the pain and gain back full use of your hand through trigger finger surgery.